 Season 7: David Cook

-David Cook has released four studio albums and three EPs since being crowned the “American Idol” in 2008.
+David Cook has released four studio albums and four EPs since being crowned the “American Idol” in 2008.
 Since parting ways with his record label, RCA, the rocker continues to work as an independent artist and produce original music.

 David married his longtime girlfriend, Racheal Stump, in a private ceremony in Nashville in June 2015.
 He regularly advocates for organizations such as the National Brain Tumor Society after losing his brother to a tumor in 2009.